januwA/ajanuw-async-validate/README.md

   }
 })

-// Set to "null" to skip the verification of this field new AsyncValidate({
+// Set to "Ignore" to skip the verification of this field new AsyncValidate({
-  name: null,
+  name: Validators.Ignore,
 })

 // Verify Object value
 const av = new AsyncValidate(
   {
-    name: AsyncValidate.required("name is requries!"),
+    name: Validators.required("name is requries!"),
     address: {
       object: "address error.",
-      validators: {
+      children: {
           street: {
             required: "require street.",
           },